dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Maxwell Sanchez:**
-sure yeah if you
+sure yes if you
-want more control over your blockchain the things like block size or whatever um you want to have more control over your own protocol for everything structured that's really that's the reason people create their own block
+want more control over your blockchain the things like block size or whatever you want to have more control over your own protocol for everything structured that's really that's the reason people create their own block